 Read the research behind the results

-The Apollo wearable’s efficacy has been validated in a number of independent and university-led trials, and there are more studies in progress focused on stress-related conditions.
-The Apollo Neuro team is excited to share these promising results in our mission to help people take control of their stress and live healthier, happier lives.
+The Apollo technology’s efficacy and safety have been validated in over a dozen independent and university-led trials, and there are more studies in progress focused on stress-management, sleep, and stress-related conditions.
+The Apollo Neuro Research Team is excited to share these promising results in our mission to help people take control of their stress and live healthier, happier lives.

 🎖️We are proud to share that two of our studies are double-blind randomized placebo controlled crossover trials.